jamuribe/jamuribe/README.md

 - 🔭 I’m currently working on Tropical and QReceipt.
 - ⚡ Fun fact: I'm an outdoors person.
 I love hiking, beaching, dancing and learning.
+- 🌱 I’m interested in learning Python amd A.I.

 </br>